Gunga Din (film): Plot

 On the Northwest Frontier of India, circa 1880, contact is lost with a British outpost at Tantrapur while it is in the midst of sending a telegraph message.
 Colonel Weed dispatches a detachment of twenty-five British Indian Army troops to investigate, led by three sergeants of the Royal Engineers: MacChesney, Cutter, and Ballantine, veteran campaigners.
 Accompanying the detail are six Indian camp workers, including regimental water carrier (Note: Also called a bhisti.)
 Gunga Din, who longs to throw off his lowly status and become a soldier of the Queen.

 They find Tantrapur apparently deserted and set about repairing the telegraph.
 However, they are soon surrounded by hostile locals.
 The troops fight their way out, taking losses.
-Weed and Major Mitchell identify an enemy weapon brought back by the survivors as belonging to the Thuggee, a murder cult that had been suppressed fifty years before.
+Weed and Major Mitchell identify an enemy weapon brought back by the survivors as belonging to the Thuggee murder cult that had been suppressed by Sleeman fifty years before.
 Weed intends to send MacChesney and Cutter back with a larger force, to retake Tantrapur and complete the telegraph repairs.
 Ballantine, however, is due to muster out of the army in days; Weed orders Sgt.
 Higginbotham to join the expedition as Ballantine's replacement.

 Once he is discharged, Ballantine plans to wed a woman named Emmy Stebbins and go into the tea business.
 MacChesney and Cutter are invited to the engagement party; they spike the punch, which Higginbotham eventually drinks.
 Higginbotham is so sick the following morning that he cannot march out with the expedition, so a reluctant Ballantine is ordered to replace him.

 Ballantine's enlistment ends while the detachment goes to Tantrapur, and a relief column led by Higginbotham, with Emmy riding along to surprise Ballantine, arrives.
 Meanwhile, in Tantrapur, Gunga Din mentions a temple made of gold that he has found.
 However, MacChesney is not interested and has Cutter put in the stockade to prevent him from deserting to look for gold.
-That night, Cutter escapes with Din's help and goes to the temple, which turns out to belong to the Thuggees.
+That night, Cutter escapes with Din's help and goes to the temple, which turns out to belong to the Thugs.
 Cutter creates a distraction and allows himself to be captured so that Din can slip away and sound the warning.

 When Din gives MacChesney the news, he decides to go to the rescue, while Higginbotham sends word to headquarters to call out the entire regiment.
 Ballantine wants to go, too, but MacChesney points out that he cannot, as he is now a civilian.
 Ballantine reluctantly agrees to re-enlist, on the understanding that the enlistment paper will be torn up after the rescue.
 Eager, MacChesney heads to the temple without questioning Din in detail.
 As a result, MacChesney, Ballantine and Din are easily captured.
 They are thrown into a cell with Cutter, who has been tortured since his capture; the Thuggee guru demands that they reveal the details of their regiment's location.
 The soldiers eventually take the guru hostage.
 A standoff ensues, and the soldiers take the guru to the roof of the temple and discover the true size of the Thuggee forces.